 Representative network The Bundesbank’s global network of representatives

-The Bundesbank has two stand-alone representative offices – one in New York and the other in Tokyo and ten Bundesbank representatives, who are posted at German embassies or consulates general all over the world.
+The Bundesbank has two stand-alone representative offices – one in New York and the other in Tokyo and many Bundesbank representatives, who are posted at German embassies or consulates general all over the world.